-One hundred and fifty different flowering plants have been recorded along with two hundred species of moths, twenty species of butterfly and SWT have recorded over fifty different species of birds.
+One hundred and fifty different flowering plants have been recorded amongst its 91 acres along with two hundred species of moths, and twenty species of butterflies.
+The SWT has recorded over fifty different species of birds.
 Small wonder this fen has been described as being 'a classic example of just how rich a valley fen can be'.

 The Mill Inn public house, situated on the B1111 and the entrance into the village, sells locally produced beverages and home-cooked food.